 To Migrate Windows 10 to a solid state drive (SSD) is extremely simple the hardest part would be installing the hard drive.
 Copying Windows 10 to a new (SSD) will eventually save a lot of time, you don’t have to install all individual programs and configure settings from scratch.

 Migrate Windows 10 to an SSD:

-1. Install the new SSD hard drive on your computer and make sure is installed properly.
+1. Install the new SSD on your computer and make sure is installed properly.

 2. Download and install Paragon Migrate OS to SSD

 3. Once installed, run Paragon Migrate OS to SSD, click yes to the UAC if prompted.

 4. Read the welcome screen and click next.

 5. The Wizard will auto detect the installed drives.
 It will show you that is going to copy your Local Disk C: To: the new hard drive you have installed which in this case is Disk 1.